olopezr/cp4i-pot/cp4i-labs/ACE-labs/Kafka-Experience/Lab_1/ReadMe.md

 [des23]: images/des23.png

-# 4 Testing the Kafka flows <a name="test_designer_flow"></a>
+# 4. Testing the Kafka flows <a name="test_designer_flow"></a>

 We will now test the new Kafka flows.

 1\.
-If you are on the Dashboards, goes to point 3.
-If not, you will now be on your home page and in the upper left it will show your login name and you can always click on **IBM Cloud Pak|Automation** to get to this home page.
+If you are on the Dashboards, jump to point 3.
+If not, you will now be on your home page and in the upper left it will show your login name and you can always click on **IBM Cloud Pak Automation** to get to this home page.

 * For this lab we will be using **App Connect Designer** *ace-desxxx*, under Integration Messaging we will use **MQ** *qmgrX*, and under Event Streaming we will use **es-demo** *es-demo* for our Kafka broker.